dnorman/unbase/code_structure.md

       NIHDBSlab      * Planned
       WebStorageSlab * Planned

-SlabHandle - client for communicating with a local slab
+LocalSlabHandle - client for communicating with a local slab

 SlabRef - Reference to a Slab, regardless of whether it is local or remote
   * SlabRef is presently serialized as a single SlabPresence.
 It should probably hold several SlabPresences for a given slab, as there may be multiple ways to reach it.